-The Swiss Transport Museum is certainly one of the more fun Lucerne, Switzerland things to do and it’s open every day of the year..
+The Swiss Transport Museum is certainly one of the most fun things to do in Lucerne and is open every day of the year.

 The northern section of Lucerne’s medieval fortifications, which consist of the 850-metre long Musegg Wall and its nine towers, are well preserved.
 Today, four towers and the Wall are open to the public to view the exhibitions and museums within.

-There are excellent views of the city and lake from the towers which are open from 1 April to 1 November each year.
+The towers are open from 1 April to 1 November each year.